anishst/Learn/CloudComputing/AWS/aws_notes.md

         - Manage IAM User Access Keys Properly.
 - Server certificates are **SSL/TLS certificates** that you can use to authenticate with some AWS services.

+### Amazon Cognito
+-  lets you add user sign-up, sign-in, and access control to your web and mobile apps quickly and easily
 ####  AWS Web Application Firewall (WAF)
 - protect web applications or APIs against common web exploits.
 Rules can be created that block traffic based on source IP address.